Caracal pistol: Development

-The pistol is available in several variants:

-Caracal F

-Basic, full-size variant; original design.
-New F models have two pins through the trigger mechanism, where the recalled models featured only one pin.

-CP660

-Similar to the original Caracal F, but feature redesigned slides.
-Delisted in 2015.

-Caracal C

-Compact (reduced length and height) variant of the Caracal F. New C models have two pins through the trigger mechanism, where the recalled models featured only one pin.

-CP661

-Similar to the original Caracal C, but feature redesigned slides.
-Delisted in 2015.

-Caracal SC

-Subcompact pistol marketed as a primary weapon for government professionals who must conceal a handgun for job related situations, or as a secondary back up pistol; no longer available in 2015.

-CP662

-Similar to the original Caracal SC, but feature redesigned slides.
-Delisted in 2015.

-Caracal Enhanced F

-Basic, full-size variant made in the United States; replaced the Caracal F at the 2017 SHOT Show.
-Equipped with an upgraded safety system, serrations on the forward end of the slide and dovetailed sights.

-The Enhanced F variant weighs 40 g more than the original F pistol.

-The Enhanced F variant can be ordered with a coyote brown or olive drab grip frame, a threaded barrel for mounting a silencer and can mount aiming optics on its slide.

-The MSRP for the Enhanced F is US$599.
-Projected consumer availability is targeted for mid-March 2017.

 Issues

 Due to issues with heat treatment of slides and improper quality control, the pistols had a tendency for catastrophic failures.
 Thus in October 2013 the original Caracal pistol line had to be delisted by the manufacturer.

 Recall

 On Sept.
 9th, 2013 a recall was issued for all model C pistols made by Caracal stating:Caracal is now issuing this recall of all Model C pistols in all markets, following the completion of a full investigation.
 Caracal is initiating this voluntary recall of Model C pistols because the safety of its customers is paramount.

 This recall affects all Model C pistols, including but not limited to those with serial numbers which start with the following letters: HM, AA, AD, AG, CA, CB, CC, CD, CE, CF, CG, CH, CI, CJ, CK, CL, CM, CN, CP, CR and CS.

 If you own or have access to a Caracal Model C pistol, PLEASE DO NOT LOAD OR FIRE YOUR PISTOL.
 Please contact Caracal customer care immediately to arrange to have your Model C pistol returned.
 Caracal will provide you with a full refund of the purchase price of your Caracal Model C pistol or vouchers for other Caracal products.
 Unfortunately, the potential safety issues cannot be addressed through a repair of the Model C pistol and all Model C pistols must be returned for refund.In October 2016 Caracal USA announced that they will replace the recalled pistols with a Model F pistol upgraded with a redesigned trigger safety, trigger bar, firing pin unit.